RaulFD-creator/biobrigit/README.md

 Credits
 -------

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.
+The BioBrigit logo was designed by [Silvia González López](https://www.linkedin.com/in/silvia-gonz%C3%A1lez-l%C3%B3pez-717558221/).